PowerPoint Video Tutorials

 Learn PowerPoint with Hands-on Training at Noble Desktop

-Professionals looking to learn PowerPoint may consider skills development training through Noble Desktop.
-These courses, available in person at Noble’s Manhattan campus and through live online instruction, will give students hands-on training in designing and organizing information using PowerPoint.
-These courses, which expert instructors teach, will provide students with the experience needed to build evocative and memorable presentations.
-Even in online courses, class sizes are kept small, so students can interface directly with their instructor to receive assistance and feedback.
-Plus, Noble offers free retakes on all its courses, giving students more opportunities to practice building presentations in a professional environment.
+Professionals looking to learn PowerPoint may opt for skills development training through Noble Desktop.
+These courses, available in-person at Noble’s Manhattan campus and through live online instruction, offer hands-on training in designing and organizing information using PowerPoint.
+These courses, taught by expert instructors, will provide students with the experience needed to build evocative and memorable presentations.
+Even in online courses, class sizes are kept small so students can interact directly with their instructor for assistance and feedback.

 Noble offers a PowerPoint Bootcamp, which teaches students, even those without prior PowerPoint experience, how to design compelling and evocative presentations.
-In this certificate-granting program, students will learn how to work with PowerPoint layouts, add animations and graphics, and work with layers, charts, graphs, and other objects.
-Then, students will receive advanced skills training, such as creating reusable PowerPoint templates, utilizing multimedia features in a presentation, and recording a presentation for later use.
-These skills will take students from novices to PowerPoint experts and prepare them to use the program professionally.
+In this certificate-granting program, students will learn how to work with PowerPoint layouts, add animations and graphics, and handle layers, charts, graphs, and other objects.
+Then, students will receive advanced skills training such as creating reusable PowerPoint templates, utilizing multimedia features in a presentation, and recording a presentation for later use.
+These skills will take students from beginners to PowerPoint experts and prepare them for professional use of the program.

-Since PowerPoint is a design program, Noble also offers students a PowerPoint Presentation Design course.
-This class focuses on the rhetorical and theoretical side of communicating through PowerPoint.
+Since PowerPoint is a design tool, Noble also offers a PowerPoint Presentation Design course for students.
+This class focuses on the rhetorical and theoretical aspects of communicating through PowerPoint.
 In this class, students will learn design principles related to color, typography, graphic images, and other visual design elements.
-Whereas a bootcamp course teaches students how to use the tool to build presentations, this course will teach students how to design them, giving them the composition and design theories they need to make their presentations memorable and effective.
+Whereas a bootcamp course teaches students how to use the tool to build presentations, this course will teach them how to design presentations, equipping them with the composition and design principles they need to make their presentations memorable and effective.

 How to Learn PowerPoint